 One thing Chili’s is famous for is their hot and savory soups and, of course, chili.
 A very satisfying lunch at Chili’s is a bowl of delicious soup or chili and a colorful salad.
 Chili’s chicken enchilada soup has been a long time favorite recipe here at CopyKat.
 Years ago this soup was made from scratch in the restaurant.
-In recent years, this soup is made in a large central kitchen and reheated in the restaurant.
+In recent years, however, the soup has been made in a large central kitchen and then reheated in the restaurant.
 While the soup is still remarkably tasty in the restaurant, I think it misses the chunkiness and homemade flavor it used to have.
-This soup has more texture and is filled with more vegetables and meat than the restaurant equivalent.
+My soup has more texture and is filled with more vegetables and meat than the restaurant equivalent.
 In other words, it’s better!

 I use processed American cheese in this recipe.
 I believe this is an underrated cheese because it melts so well and has a pronounced cheese flavor.
 I do not recommend using Velveeta for this because I think the flavor of Velveeta can take over in the soup.
-Store-brand cheese works extremely well.
-Normally you might buy processed American cheese in slices, but you can also buy it in a chunk in the delis in most grocery stores.
-If you don’t want to unwrap multiple pieces of cheese, walk over to your deli counter and purchase some of this cheese at your local deli counter.
+Store-brand American cheese works extremely well.
+Normally you might buy processed American cheese in slices, but you can also buy it in a chunk at the deli counter in most grocery stores.
+This saves you from having to unwrap multiple pieces of cheese.